CJC-1295 NO DAC 2mg | Modified GRF 1-29

 Mod GRF 1-29 is a peptide hormone (also known as a protein hormone) that was developed in Canada and first mentioned in medical literature in 2005.
 It is a protein that is 29 amino acids long, and as explained earlier, it is a GHRH analog.

 As a GHRH analog, Mod GRF 1-29 (CJC-1295 without DAC) acts on receptors at the pituitary gland to stimulate the release of Human Growth Hormone.

-Proteins/peptides are chains of amino acids linked in specific unique orders.
+Proteins/peptides are chains of amino acids linked in specific different orders.
 Proteins, depending on how many amino acids it is composed of, will manifest itself as one of three structural types:

 The significance of this in protein hormones such as Human Growth Hormone (HGH), insulin, Luteinizing Hormone (LH), Mod GRF 1-29 (CJC-1295 without DAC).

-The fact is there are various sections of the protein structure that will contribute to different jobs in the body by binding to and activating different receptors.
+The fact is various sections of the protein structure will contribute to different jobs in the body by binding to and activating different receptors.

 Growth Hormone Releasing Hormone (GHRH), which is the endogenously secreted GHRH by the arcuate nucleus of the hypothalamus of the human body, is 44 amino acids long.